beekocha/MERN_workMedia/README.md

 # MERN webApp
 Link to project: https://stark-forest-62333.herokuapp.com/

-DevConnector - is a social media for developers.
+webApp - is a simple social media for workers and other users.
 This project shows my current web-development knowledge.
 <hr/>
 <h3>How to start</h3>